 - 1 Pascal

-Fortunately, 94 dB SPL (decibels sound pressure level) is equal to 1 Pascal of sound pressure, so these reference levels are the same.
+Fortunately, 94 dB SPL (decibels sound pressure level) equals 1 Pascal of sound pressure, so these reference levels are the same.
 They represent the intensity of an acoustic sound wave (sound pressure) at the microphone capsule.

 It’s also standard in testing for mic sensitivity that a 1 kHz tone be used at the microphone capsule.
 The 1 kHz tone is 94 dB SPL (1 Pascal) loud.

-As mentioned, there are two measurement units that describe a microphone’s output when the mic is subjected to a 1 Pascal or 94 dB SPL sound waves at its capsule:
+As mentioned, two measurement units describe a microphone’s output when the mic is subjected to a 1 Pascal or 94 dB SPL sound waves at its capsule:

 - In millivolts (mV)

 - In decibels relative to 1 volt (dBV)